 Greetings!
 I am excited to be teaching 6th grade physical science this year.
-I am in my 15th year of teaching and in my 2nd year here at Capitol Hill.
+I am in my 17th year of teaching middle school and in my 4th year here at Capitol Hill.
 I hope that I fulfill all of your expectations as an engaging, caring, and dedicated teacher.

 Before I became a teacher, I received a Master's degree in Horticultural Science from the University of Minnesota and did research on grapes and apple trees.
 This experience gave me the chance to do research, work with amazing scientists (like the people who brought us Honeycrisp apples!) and teach labs to undergraduates.
 This was where I found my passion for teaching.
 I decided to focus on middle school students and went to Hamline University to earn my teaching license.
 I love the enthusiasm and creativity these students bring to the classroom.
-I am always looking for ways to keep my classes excited and learning about science through meaningful engineering projects, labs, and class discussions and debates.
+I am always looking for ways to teach science through meaningful labs, engineering projects, class discussions, and debates.

 Phone: 651-325-2500 ext 45266